-Online Application System: DHCD's internet-based system through which applicants submit applications for 9% Tax Credits.
+Online Application System: DHCD's internet-based system through which applicants submit applications for 9 percent Tax Credits.

-Ownership Entity: Any Person and any Affiliate of such Person:
+Ownership Entity: Any Person and any Affiliate of such Person that:

-- submitting an Application to DHCD requesting a Tax Credit Reservation pursuant to this QAP; - who receives a Tax Credit Reservation, Carryover Agreement or 8609 Tax Credit Allocation; and - who is the successor in interest to the Sponsor/Developer who owns or intends to own and develop a Project or expects to acquire Control of a Project consistent with control documents provided by the Ownership Entity to DHCD as part of the Application.
+- submits an Application to DHCD requesting a Tax Credit Reservation pursuant to this QAP; - receives a Tax Credit Reservation, Carryover Agreement or IRS Form(s) 8609 Tax Credit Allocation; - is the successor in interest to the Sponsor/Developer who owns or intends to own and develop a Project or expects to acquire Control of a Project consistent with control documents provided by the Ownership Entity to DHCD as part of the Application.